 Describe the categories of the different vulnerability functions.
 Specifically, include descriptions of the structure types and characteristics, building height, year of construction, and coverages in which a unique vulnerability function is used.
+Provide the total number of vulnerability functions available for use in the model for personal and commercial residential classifications.

 Describe the process by which local construction and building code criteria are considered in the model.